mikependon/RepoDB/RepoDb.Documents/documentation.md

 ## Class Entity

-It is required that you have your entity classes inherited the `RepoDb.DataEntity` class.
-It is also advisable that you must create an explicit interface that implements the `RepoDb.Interfaces.IDataEntity` interface.
+It is required that the entity classes inherit the `RepoDb.DataEntity` class.
+It is also advisable (not required) that an explicit interface must be implemented in the entity classes.
+The interfaces must implement the `RepoDb.Interfaces.IDataEntity` interface in order to be considered as a contracted data entity.
 See example below.

 Entity Interface:
 ```